What to do NOW to Avoid Holiday Debt

 If your bank allows for auto withdrawals into a savings account, increase that amount so you can save as much as possible.

-If not, set up an account with an automatic savings platform, like Acorns, which will take the “spare change” every time you use your linked card and invest it for you.
-What I mean by this is that if you spend $10.50 on your debit card, Acorns will take $.50 and add it to your Acorns account.
-You can even set it for 2x or 3x roundups and designate an additional amount to be withdrawn every month.
+If not, set up an account with an automatic savings platform, like Acorns, which will take and invest the “spare change” every time you use a linked card.
+What I mean by this is that if you spend $10.50 on your debit card, Acorns will withdraw $.50 and add it to your Acorns account.
+You can even set it for 2x or 3x roundups and/or designate an additional amount to be withdrawn every month.
 By Black Friday, you’ll have a nice little pot to shop with.

 Use a Savings Tool When You Shop